Sleep Disorders and Aging

 Sleep changes with age.
 Older people are less efficient sleepers and have different patterns of sleep than younger people.

 Among older people, women are more likely to have insomnia than men.
 More than half of people older than 64 years have a sleep disorder.
-The rate is higher among long-term care facility
+The rate is higher among long-term care facility residents.

 Carmel Armon, MD, MHS, MSc